The #1 Resource for MLM Legal Assistance

 IV.
 Referral Sales

-A “referral sale” is typically defined as the provision or offer to provide a customer a prize, discount, rebate, or other compensation as an inducement for a sale that requires the prospective customer to give names of other prospective customers to the seller, if earning the prize, discount, rebate, or other compensation is contingent upon a sale to one of the “referred” customers.(21) To the surprise of most people, particularly sales persons, referral sales are illegal throughout the United States.
+A “referral sale” is typically defined as a sales technique in which a seller offers to give a discount, prize, rebate, or other compensation to a prospective customer as an inducement for a sale to the prospective customer and the receipt of the benefit requires the prospective customer to give the names of other prospective customers to the seller, if earning the prize, discount, rebate, or other compensation is contingent upon a sale to one or more of the “referred” customers.
+That’s quite a mouthful.
+Maybe an example would help: A salesperson tells a customer “hey customer, if you give me the names of other potential customers and at least one of those customers buys from me, I will give you a$100 rebate if you buy the widget that I am trying to sell to you today.”
+To the surprise of most people, particularly salespersons, referral sales are illegal throughout the United States.

 As discussed above, referral sales are illegal in all states.
 Accordingly, Companies are strongly encouraged not to make any references to “referral sales” or “referral marketing, or to offer incentives contingent upon the company’s successful sale to, or enrollment of, a person referred by participants.